gianlucagiacometti/web-toolbox/README.md

 // Action: sets the toast message
 // Default value: ""
 // Accepted values: simple text, array or any HTML script
-// Note: if the value is an array, the result will be an un ordered list in which any element of the array becomes a list item
+// Note: if the value is an array, the result will be an unordered list in which any element of the array becomes a list item

 hasBootstrapIcons: true
 // Action: automatically sets Boostrap-Icons icon classes for "success", "info", "warning" and "error" *type* values